Make Music

 - Cut out big circles from paper and scatter them across the floor.
 Suggest the children hop from to the next without touching the floor.
 Incorporate different colored circles to make the game more challenging.

-Does your child still have too much energy?
+Still need to get out energy?
 Find even more play ideas for active children here.

 Play Pretend